Amazon ECS task definition parameters - Amazon Elastic Container Service

 The log configuration specification for the container.

-For example task definitions that use a log configuration, see Example task definitions.
+For example task definitions that use a log configuration, see Example Amazon ECS task definitions.

-This parameter maps to LogConfig in the Create a container section of the Docker Remote API and the --log-driver option to docker run.
+This parameter maps to LogConfig in the docker create-container command and the --log-driver option to docker run.
 By default, containers use the same logging driver that the Docker daemon uses.
 However, the container might use a different logging driver than the Docker daemon by specifying a log driver with this parameter in the container definition.
 To use a different logging driver for a container, the log system must be configured properly on the container instance (or on a different log server for remote logging options).
-For more information about the options for different supported log drivers, see Configure logging drivers in the Docker documentation.

 Consider the following when specifying a log configuration for your containers: